 Take a walk through Bolsward

 Peacefully walk through the beautiful city.
-Some of the most beautiful streets of Bolsward are Jongemastraat, Appelmarkt, Grote Dijlakker, Grootzand, Het Laag, Wipstraat, Snekerpoort, Broerestraat, and Sneekerstraat.
+Some of the most beautiful streets of Bolsward are Jongemastraat, Appelmarkt, Grote Dijlakker, Wipstraat, Grootzand, Het Laag, Snekerpoort, Broerestraat.
 Make sure to add those streets to your walk.
-You can visit the city hall of Bolsward again after a renovation.
-So, add Stadhuis (city hall) to your walk.
+Another highlight of Bolsward is the city hall, so add Stadhuis (Dutch word for city hall) to your walk.
 You will see the Marktplein where plenty of restaurants and bars are located.
 Walk past the city hall again and the canals to end up at the Broerekerk.

 Visit the Broerekerk in Bolsward